 - Important informations like your credits and the send salvage team button should be visible at all times.
 There is no reason to make it a separate menu.
 This is especially true considering the game is time based where every second counts.

 - The balancing is a bit off.
 Crops die from being stressed when enemies are near and that's okay.
 But the thing is, each crop takes a significant investment.
 The fungus, which is supposed to be your best line of defense, doesn't do nearly enough to justify their price point.
-This game is hard for the wrong reasons.
-I can't scale my farm but I'm also not losing because the HQ is overpowered, so I just spent majority of the time waiting for the night to end while the HQ slowly fires at enemies.
+I can't scale my farm but I'm also not losing because the HQ just refuses to die, so I just spent majority of the time waiting for the night to end while the HQ slowly fires at enemies.
 I tried farming potatoes early and that doesn't help at all because they keep dying without fungi, and when I do plant fungi they die every night.
-So what gives? maybe this is intentional, maybe this is how it really how farming would be like in a nuclear winter, idk.

-Overall, this is a well made entry held back by balance issues and questionable design decisions.
+Overall, this is a well made entry held back by balance issues which are understandable given the time constraint.
 I still enjoyed my time with it and I hope y'all will keep updating this game.
 I hope I'm not too harsh with my words, I'm hella passionate.

 Solid incremental game.
 Progression feels good, I could play this for hours.
 I appreciate the little details like the little animation when switching mushroom and the music transition when pausing, these really add to the polished feel of the game.
 However, I have some points that could improve the overall experience: